 The tech careers list below is split up first by category, and then by role.
 It spans from straight development to tech data careers to the best IT jobs.
 While this is by no means an exhaustive list of all careers that involve technology, it’s a great starting point!

 There are actually multiple sub-types of web development, depending on what “side” of the site you’re working on.
-Let’s look at the three types of web developer you can be!
+Let’s look at the three types of tech jobs you can get if you want to be a web developer!

 Front-end developers work on the side of the site that a user sees in their browser.